Poisonous Plants in Vermont

 • Flowers: Clusters of tiny white-pink flowers followed by loose clusters of small, dark blue berries.

-• Look-a-likes: Boston ivy and poison ivy.
+• Look-alikes: Boston ivy and poison ivy.
 The berries may look like wild grapes, but they are not safe to eat.

 What happens if I eat Virginia creeper?

 Eating any part of the Virginia creeper plant can cause stomach problems, and its berries are especially toxic.
+Symptoms may include:

-If you’ve eaten Virginia creeper berries, do not wait for symptoms to appear.
-Contact the Northern New England Poison Center right away by calling 1-800-222-1222.
-You can also chat online or text “poison” to 85511.
-Call 9-1-1 if you have a serious reaction like difficulty breathing.
+• Contact the Northern New England Poison Center right away by calling 1-800-222-1222.
+You can also chat online or text “poison” to 85511

 Wild ("Poison") Parsnip